MahmoudSherif/study-partner-mobile/MOBILE_FEATURES.md

 # Mobile App Enhancement Summary

-StudyPartner has been enhanced with comprehensive mobile application support for iPhone and Android platforms.
+MotivaMate has been enhanced with comprehensive mobile application support for iPhone and Android platforms.
 Here's what was added:

 ## 🚀 Progressive Web App (PWA) Features